Thunderbolt docks can be expensive, with gobs of ports—but more manufacturers are designing low-cost options to fit more budgets.

 Buying Guide: what to look for in a Thunderbolt dock

 Ports, cables, peripherals: Those are the three major considerations when buying a Thunderbolt dock.

-We’re beginning to see the Thunderbolt dock market break down into a few different ways.
+We’re beginning to see the Thunderbolt dock market break down in a few different ways.
 First, there’s the budget versus full-featured docks we’ve highlighted above.
-But you also may see something similar to the old USB hubs of old, too: Devices that take Thunderbolt in and then provide several USB-C (including Thunderbolt) ports out.
+But you also may see something similar to the USB hubs of old: Devices that take Thunderbolt in and then provide several USB-C (including Thunderbolt) ports out.
 There are a small number of displays with Thunderbolt inputs, which can be plugged directly into these hubs.
 Do you have an existing cheap USB-C dongle?
 You can certainly plug that in into a Thunderbolt dock and add even more I/O functionality.

 Basically, consider what you’ll want to plug into the dock as a guide for buying one.
 We prefer devices with ports built in (such as HDMI, USB-A, and so on) as the USB-C device ecosystem is still in its infancy.
 But ask yourself some questions.
 Do you want a basic Thunderbolt dock, with just a pair of HDMI ports for connecting two displays?
 Does an SD card slot matter?
 How many USB Type A peripherals do you plan to attach?
 Do you want to use the Thunderbolt cable to charge your laptop, too?

 Cables can be an unexpectedly important consideration, too.
 Virtually every dock ships with a Thunderbolt cable.
 But consider the displays you own (typically HDMI or DisplayPort) and consider whether the dock will accommodate them.